secret-escapes-media/microsite-germany-romance/_pages/culture.md

 title: Culture
 nav: true
 nav-order: 4
-intro: It’s all well and good immersing yourself in gorgeous surroundings, but you’re probably after a little more meat than that; discover the most culturally-charged romantic escapes here...
+intro: It’s all well and good immersing yourself in gorgeous surroundings, but for a truly diverse romantic getaway don’t miss the most culturally-charged escapes here...

 banner:
   attribution: >